Chakra Gods and Goddesses

 Kuan Yin: Heart Chakra Goddess

-The goddess Kuan Yin appears in Indian sutras (scriptures) as well as in Chinese or Tibetan Buddhism.
-She is associated with compassion, the primary quality of the heart.
-Kuan Yin symbolizes mercy and compassion.
-She is a bodhisattva.
-This means she has taken a vow to save all beings from suffering, foregoing full Buddhahood until all sentient beings are free.
-Kuan Yin comes as a Divine Mother to dispel all illusion.
+Kuan Yin is a bodhisattva.
+This means she has taken a vow to save all beings from suffering.
+She will forego full Buddhahood until all sentient beings are free.
+In this role, Kuan Yin comes as a Divine Mother to dispel all illusion.

 A beautiful legend is that Kuan Yin was on the threshold of heaven when she paused and heard the anguished cries of the world.
 She then returned to earth to help all who are suffering.
 Kuan Yin’s full name is Kuan-shih-yin.
 This means “one who regards, looks on and hears the sounds of the world.”